New York Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Otsego County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Otsego County that you need to transfer you would only need to order our forms once for all of your properties in Otsego County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Otsego County you only need to order once.

 In New York, title to real property can be transferred from one party to another by executing a bargain and sale deed without covenant against grantor.
 This type of deed is statutory under NY Real Prop.
 Law Section 258 Statutory Form B. A bargain and sale deed without covenant conveys whatever interest the grantor holds in the property at the time of execution (NY Real Prop.
 Law Section 258 (Statutory Form B)).